project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/09-troubleshooting.md

 Before investigating a specific symptom, check the following points:

 - GAMA is open and the target experiment is selected.
-- The experiment used by Unity is the generated `vr_xp` experiment, not the original GAMA experiment.
+- The experiment used by Unity is the generated `vr_xp` experiment withe the Unity Plugin, not the original GAMA experiment.
 - `simple.webplatform` is running with `npm start`.
-- Unity was prepared with **GAMA > GAMA Panel > Setup Scene**.
 - The Unity package is up to date.
-- The scene was saved after running the setup.

 ## Port Reference